microsoft/OpenHack-FHIR/Challenge00-Prerequistes/ReadMe.md

 * [Install Azure CLI 2.0 on Linux based System or Windows Linux Subsystem](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest#install-with-one-command)

 ## Knowledge prerequisites
 The below services are used across all challenges.
 Familiarity of these services will not only help you complete but enhance your learning.
+It's recommended you right-click on the links below and open in new tab.

 * **FHIR**
    * [Azure API for FHIR](https://azure.microsoft.com/en-us/services/azure-api-for-fhir/) enables to easily create and deploy a Fast Healthcare Interoperability Resources (FHIR®) service for health data solutions.